S P Lohia Foundation

 Long-term Relationships Over One-off Grants

-Aarti Lohia has stated that philanthropy is about “relationships” and that “support should be sustainable and continue over time.”
-Organizations they support tend to receive multi-year or ongoing support rather than single grants.
-Examples include their sustained support for The Children's Trust since 2018 and ongoing partnership with the National Gallery.
+Aarti Lohia has stated that “philanthropy is about relationships” and that it is “essential for philanthropy to be sustainable” with “any support given should continue over time.”
+Organisations they support tend to receive multi-year or ongoing support rather than single grants, as demonstrated by their sustained support for the National Gallery's modern and contemporary programme.

 Established Institutions with Track Records

-The foundation's beneficiary list shows a clear preference for well-established, prestigious institutions with proven impact: major hospitals, national museums, international development organizations, and leading charities.
-They appear to value organizational stability and demonstrated effectiveness.
+The foundation's beneficiary list shows a clear preference for well-established, prestigious institutions with proven impact: major museums, national cultural institutions, international development organisations, and leading charities.
+They appear to value organisational stability and demonstrated effectiveness.

 Cultural Focus on South Asian Heritage